pyexcel/pyexcel/doc/source/capability.rst

    * memory file
    * SQLAlchemy table
    * Django Model
-   * Python data stuctures: dictionary, records and array
+   * Python data structures: dictionary, records and array

 See also: